Pediatrics + Sleep

 Contrary to popular belief, it is not normal for a child to grind their teeth or snore.
 This is a sign that your child has a sleep disorder that warrants evaluation.
 Children DO NOT “grow out” of the grinding despite what most dentists tell you.
+Our doctors were taught the same in school but their advanced training with sleep physicians taught them the truth behind this sleep related movement disorder.
 The grinding and the snoring are alarms telling you something is going on and should be evaluated.

 The term “Sleep Related Breathing Disorders” encompasses snoring, obstructive sleep apnea, and upper airway resistance syndrome.
 All these negatively impact a child’s overall health.
 If these disorders are left untreated, we can witness:

 - Delayed development

 - Memory loss and depression

 Sleep Related Breathing Disorders can also result in behavioral issues related to:

 - Does your child wake in the morning in the same position they went to sleep in?